gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/rigging.rst

 Tensioners
 ----------

 Tensioning string is one of the most painstaking tasks for a builder in FTC.
 Ensuring that both sets of slides are tensioned evenly can be an arduous and annoying job.
 However, adding tensioners to your strings can help solve the uneven tension and ensure that both sides of slides run together.
 The most common type of tensioner is a spring that can be purchased at a hardware store.
-It generally will be placed at the end of the string run, near the part that extends farthest out from the robot’s center.
+It generally will be placed at the end of the string run, near the part that extends farthest out from the robot's center.
 By doing so, the string will stretch out when the spool extends the arm, keeping tension so that the string does not detach from the pulleys in the linear slide extension.

 Another form of tensioner can be a spring-loaded pulley.
 Since the pulley is spring-loaded, it will take up the slack in the string.
 Alternatively, it is possible to mount a pulley on a piece of extrusion, and slide it so the string is taut.